- Future Students

-We offer Accelerated Foundations of Rolfing Structural Integration, an accelerated class specifically designed for professional massage therapists interested in refining their essential skills and transitioning into Rolfing SI.
+We offer Regional Basic Rolfing Certification, taught in modules and specifically designed for professional massage therapists interested in refining their essential skills and transitioning into Rolfing SI.
 For more information, contact the Admissions Department and/or see Course of Study.

 Yes, please have your transcripts mailed to: Admissions Department, The Rolf Institute, 5055 Chaparral Court, Suite 103, Boulder, CO 80301.

-This depends on the location that you are taking the course and the discretion of the instructor, but generally classes meet as follows:
+This depends on the location that you are taking the course and the discretion of the instructor.

 Both certifications are recommended but not required.
 Check with your state regarding their requirements for CPR and First Aid.
 Many do require it for body workers.

-While age is not specified, students applying for the training program must have completed at least 60 semester hours of post-secondary education (or the equivalent) following successful completion of high school (or GED).
+While age is not specified, students applying for the training program must have completed at least 60 semester hours of post-secondary education (or the equivalent) following successful completion of high school (or equivalent).

 Please see our Refund Policy.

-The Rolf Institute Rolf Program is accredited by the Commission on Massage Therapy Accreditation (COMTA).
-In order to graduate from an accredited program all three phases of the program must be taken at the Rolf Institute in Boulder, CO.
-International school programs are not accredited by COMTA.
+The Basic Rolfing Certification Program in Boulder, CO is the only program accredited by the Commission on Massage Therapy Accreditation (COMTA).
+Regional and International school programs are not accredited by COMTA.